Laxman Singh Rathore

-Laxman Singh Rathore is an Indian scientist, former Director General of India Meteorological Department, New Delhi. and permanent representative of India with World Meteorological Organization, United Nations.
+Laxman Singh Rathore is an Indian scientist, former Director General of India Meteorological Department, New Delhi, and permanent representative of India with the World Meteorological Organization (WMO).

-Education
+Early life

-He obtained his secondary and senior secondary school education from Chopasani School, Jodhpur and bachelor's degree from Bhupal Nobles College, Udaipur.
-Dr Rathore completed his Masters and doctoral degrees in Agriculture (Soil Science) from Rajasthan College of Agriculture, Udaipur.
+Rathore obtained his secondary and senior secondary school education from Chopasani School, Jodhpur and Bachelor's degree from Bhupal Nobles College, Udaipur.
+Rathore completed his master's and doctoral degrees in agriculture (soil science) from the Rajasthan College of Agriculture, Udaipur.

 Career

-Rathore has joined India Meteorological Department in the year 1980 as Meteorologist.
-He is an agrometeorologist and played a leading role in setting up the weather based agricultural advisory service in India.
-He served as Vice President of Commission of agriculture Meteorology, World Meteorological Organization, United Nations.
-He is acclaimed weather forecaster.
-He has communicated all happenings about Cyclone Phailin and Cyclone Hudhud to media saving lives and properties.
-He retired from the service in the end of July 2016.
-He is Member of the executive council of WMO, Chairman of SAARC Meteorological Research Centre.
+Rathore joined India Meteorological Department in 1980 as Meteorologist.
+He played a role in setting up the weather-based agricultural advisory service in India.
+He served as Vice President of the Commission of Agriculture Meteorology, WMO.
+He is an acclaimed weather forecaster.
+He communicated about Cyclone Phailin and Cyclone Hudhud.
+He retired from the service in 2016.
+He is a member of the executive council of WMO, Chairman of SAARC Meteorological Research Centre.
 He participated in Indian Scientific expedition to Antarctica in 1983–84.

-Dr Rathore served as President of Indian Meteorological Society and also President of Association of Agrometeorologists.
+Rathore served as President of Indian Meteorological Society and President of Association of Agrometeorologists.

-Dr. Laxman Singh Rathore became Director General of Meteorology, India Meteorological Department (IMD) in 2012 and served as DG till 2016.
-He made immense contribution towards improving the skill of weather forecast, particularly the extreme weather events like cyclones, extreme temperatures, heavy precipitation etc. leading to enhance the use and impact of meteorological information in various sectors of economic activities and in saving lives and properties.
-His role in development of Agro-Meteorological Service in India and other countries of South Asia is noteworthy.
+Rathore became Director General of Meteorology, India Meteorological Department (IMD) in 2012 and served as DG till 2016.
+He contributed toward improving weather forecast, particularly the extreme weather events like cyclones, extreme temperatures, heavy precipitation.